 Ripken’s post-MLB career has been nearly as successful.
-He parlayed his earnings into a successful sports entertainment company called Ripken Baseball, which owns and operates multiple Minor League Baseball teams and two youth athletic facilities.
+He parlayed his earnings into a successful sports entertainment company called Ripken Baseball, which owns and operates three youth baseball complexes.
 To top it all off, he’s also a broadcaster, has a six-book deal with Disney and sits on the board of ZeniMax Media, a video game company.
 His net worth is $75 million.

 Type of business: Winery owner

 In most sports, fans can argue about who holds the title of the greatest player ever — but in hockey, there is Wayne Gretzky and then everybody else.